 9 | The police monitor the area 24/7 with dozens of camera’s and (undercover) officers on the streets

-10 | The prostitutes are checked on income and tax
+10 | The prostitutes are checked on income and tax.

 Prostitution is legal in the Netherlands and therefore the prostitutes have the right to be protected by the government.
-Although absolute safety is difficult to guarantee, the implementation of these safety measures for prostitutes demonstrate that the Red Light District has become a relatively safe area.
+Although absolute safety is difficult to guarantee, the implementation of these safety measures for prostitutes demonstrate that Amsterdam Red Light District has become a relatively safe area.

 Although it is not mandatory, prostitutes make their own work environment more safe by doing regular health checks.
 Furthermore most prostitutes only do safe sex.
 They often get themselves tested for STD’s, which isn’t mandatory by the way.

 De Wallen – a.k.a. the Red Light District – is the biggest area of its kind in the Netherlands.
-It currently contains 292 window brothels.
+It currently contains 201 window brothels.